 - Safeguarding – the methods in use to protect against unauthorised or unlawful processing and against accidental or unlawful loss, destruction, alteration, unauthorised disclosure of or access to personal data

-As part of EasylifeIT’s Scoping Audit, our consultant will also run through this questionnaire with the company’s designated decision makers.
+As part of EasylifeIT’s Scoping Audit, our consultant will also run through these questionnaires with the company’s designated decision makers.
 This will provide another useful measure of the company’s current level of GDPR preparedness and the gap (if any) which needs to be closed.
 Analysis of this will be included in EasylifeIT’s report which will be provided as part of the Scoping Audit.

 A 2 day programme of work, comprising:

 - 1 day on-site working directly with the company’s nominated decision makers from pre-defined key functions